Tropical Fish

 Dwarf Saltwater Angelfish Species

-Unlike the large marine angelfish, these dwarf saltwater angelfish are for the bulk of hobbyists with the tanks in the smaller size ranges of 30 to 100 gallons.
-Like their larger counterparts, they can be quite territorial in the small confines of the home aquarium.
+The Dwarf Angelfish - unlike the large marine angelfish, these dwarf saltwater angelfish are for the bulk of hobbyists with the tanks in the smaller size ranges of 30 to 100 gallons.
+Like their larger counterparts, the dwarf angelfish can be quite territorial in the small confines of the home aquarium.
 It's best to keep only one of these dwarf angelfish in your tank.

-The flame angel is probably the most sought after with its dazzling colors, but the coral beauty angelfish can be quite striking as well.
+The flame angel is probably the most sought after of the dwarf angelfish with its dazzling colors, but the coral beauty angelfish can be quite striking as well.
 Give them a varied diet with plenty of algae matter, live or frozen foods and you should get nice coloration out of your fish.
-If your tank has live rock you will go a long way toward keeping them happy since they should graze on the rock in betwen meals.
+If your tank has live rock you will go a long way toward keeping your dwarf angels happy since they should graze on the rock in betwen meals.

 Bicolor Angelfish